mylieyu/jekyll-and-hyde/about.md

 To navigate back to the home page, click on the link on the top left corner which says "Dr. Jekyll and Mr. Hyde Activity Matrix."

-On the home page, you can easily navigate to the sources I used, by clicking on the links near the squares.
+On the home page, you can easily navigate to the sources I used, by clicking "read more" underneath the icons.

 Softwares used to make website: VSCode, GitHub, Ruby, Jekyll